What Servers and Ports does the Sensedge Go (via Gateway) need to connect to?

 If your Sensedge Go Gateway(s) are connecting to a building's Ethernet network, you will need to make sure the following servers and ports are available.

-If the Gateway(s) are using a cellular connection, these servers and ports do not need to be whitelisted, as the Gateway is connecting via its own network.
+Important: This guide is only applicable if your Sensedge Go Gateway is connecting to a building's Ethernet network.
+If your gateways are using a cellular connection, these servers and ports do not need to be whitelisted, as the gateway connects via its own cellular network.

 Server URL: devicehq.com